Telos-Project/XNN/README.md

-Since the absence of a connection can be represented by a connection weight of zero; since any graph can be said to contain a subset of the connections of a similar graph where all nodes are connected; and since any conceivable neural network must be some sort of graph; it can be said tha any conceivable neural network architecture can be replicated within an XNN.
+Since the absence of a connection can be represented by a connection weight of zero; since any graph can be said to contain a subset of the connections of a similar graph where all nodes are connected; and since any conceivable neural network must be some sort of graph; it can be said that any conceivable neural network architecture can be replicated within an XNN.

 Therefore, if any neural network architecture can achieve AGI-level cognition, it can be said that